FAQ

 (Debian) and pkg

-(FreeBSD), you can see how to use it on this page.
+(FreeBSD), you can see how to use it on the Downloading packages with pkg page.

 Which are the Redox variants?